hitchdev/hitchstory/docs/approach/test-realism.md

-Taken to extremes this means you get some people saying "[TDD test suites should run in 10 seconds or less](http://blog.ploeh.dk/2012/05/24/TDDtestsuitesshouldrunin10secondsorless/)" which would mean, except for certain very specific kinds of software means you are *guaranteed* to be writing and running *very* unrealistic tests.
+Taken to extremes this means you get some people saying "[TDD test suites should run in 10 seconds or less](http://blog.ploeh.dk/2012/05/24/TDDtestsuitesshouldrunin10secondsorless/)" which would mean, except for certain very specific kinds of software means you are guaranteed to be writing and running *very* unrealistic tests.

 FIRST stands for fast, isolated, repeatable, self validating and timely.
 It was a set of principles developed by Tim Ottinger and Brett Schuchert for describing ideal qualities of "unit tests" - the idea being that these would form the mainstay of your automated test suite.
+These are all good qualities tests, but they are usually of secondary importance to realism.

 It does *not* stand for realistic.
 That quality - the quality which determines how many bugs your tests actually catch is isn't even mentioned.
-I've no doubt they consider it laudible - they apparently just don't consider it *necessary*.
+I've no doubt they consider it laudable - they apparently just don't consider it *necessary*.